Binding is the process of joining the outside covers of a document, fastening them together to create a spine.

 It secures all the individual pieces of paper together and is vital for creating many professional documents for your business.

-Whether you have a book, presentation, brochure, or university thesis that needs binding, IPW1 have a solution for you.There are two obvious reasons as to why you should want to bind a document.
+Whether you have a book, presentation, brochure, or university thesis that needs binding, IPW1 have a solution for you.Why Would I Need to Bind a Document?

 The first is simply to protect and organise your documents.